Memorandum D18-4-1: Select Luxury Items Tax on Importation

 - demonstrate that the importation is not prohibited and

-- provide supporting required documents when an exception applies and where such documents are required
+- provide supporting documents when an exception applies

-70. Importations may be subject to examination at the time of importation and to post-release verification for compliance with the Origin, Tariff Classification, Value for duty, and Marking programs, and any other applicable programs or provisions administered by the CBSA.
+73. Importations may be subject to examination at the time of importation and to post-release verification for compliance with the origin, tariff classification, value for duty, and marking programs, and any other applicable programs or provisions administered by the CBSA.
 If non-compliance is encountered by the CBSA, in addition to assessments of any applicable duties and taxes, penalties may be imposed and interest will be assessed, where applicable.

-71. For more information, refer to Memorandum D11-6-5, Interest and Penalty Provisions: Determinations/Re-determinations, Appraisals/Re-appraisals, and Duty Relief, Memorandum D22-1-1, Administrative Monetary Penalty System, and the Customs Act.
+74. For more information, refer to Memorandum D11-6-5: Interest and Penalty Provisions: Determinations/Re-determinations, Appraisals/Re-appraisals, and Duty Relief, Memorandum D22-1-1: Administrative Monetary Penalty System, and the Customs Act.

 Penalties under the Select Luxury Items Tax Act